+207A.
+Responsibility of secretary

+The secretary of a co-operative must take all reasonable steps to ensure that the co-operative does not contravene a provision of this Act that is prescribed by the regulations for the purposes of this section.

+Penalty: a fine of $500.

+[Section 207A inserted by No. 7 of 2016 s.
+62.]

 Division 3 — Duties and liabilities of directors, officers and employees

-207. Meaning of officer
+207. Care and diligence: civil obligations

-In this Division —
+(1) In this section —

-officer of a co-operative means —

-(a) a director or secretary of the co-operative; or

-(b) a person who is concerned, or takes part, in the management of the co-operative, whether or not as a director; or

-(c) a receiver, or receiver and manager, of property of the co-operative, or another authorised person who enters into possession or assumes control of property of the co-operative for the purpose of enforcing a charge; or

-(d) an administrator of a deed of arrangement executed by the co-operative; or

-(e) a liquidator or provisional liquidator appointed in a voluntary winding-up of the co-operative; or

-(f) an administrator of the co-operative appointed under the Corporations Act Part 5.3A as applying under this Act; or

-(g) a trustee or other person administering a compromise or arrangement made between the co-operative and another person or other persons.

-208. Officers must act honestly

-An officer of a co-operative must at all times act honestly in the exercise of his or her powers and the discharge of the duties of his or her office, both in the State and elsewhere.

-Penalty:

-(a) for a contravention committed with intent to deceive or defraud the co-operative, members or creditors of the co-operative or creditors of another person or for another fraudulent purpose, a fine of $24 000 and imprisonment for 2 years;

-(b) in any other case, a fine of $6 000.

-209. Standard of care and diligence required
+business judgment means any decision to take or not take action in respect of a matter relevant to the business operations of the co-operative.

-(1) In the exercise of his or her powers and the discharge of his or her functions, an officer of a co-operative must exercise the degree of care and diligence that a reasonable person in a like position in a co-operative would exercise in the co-operative’s circumstances.
+(2) A director or other officer of a co-operative must exercise their powers and discharge their duties with the degree of care and diligence that a reasonable person would exercise if they —

-Penalty: a fine of $2 000.

-(2) An officer is not liable to be convicted for a contravention of this section if the co-operative has resolved by ordinary resolution to forgive the contravention.
+(a) were a director or officer of a co-operative in the co-operative’s circumstances; and

+(b) occupied the office held by, and had the same responsibilities within the co-operative as, the director or officer.

+Note for this subsection:

+This is a civil penalty provision (see section 482A).

-(3) An officer of a co-operative who makes a business judgment is taken to meet the requirements of subsection (1), and their equivalent duties at common law and in equity, in respect of the judgment if the officer —
+(3) A director or other officer of a co-operative who makes a business judgment is taken to meet the requirements of subsection (2), and their equivalent duties at common law and in equity in respect of the judgment, if they —

-(a) makes the judgment in good faith for a proper purpose; and
+(a) make the judgment in good faith for a proper purpose (taking into account the co-operative principles where relevant and other relevant matters); and

-(b) does not have a material personal interest in the subject matter of the judgment; and
+(b) do not have a material personal interest in the subject matter of the judgment; and

-(c) informs himself or herself about the subject matter of the judgment to the extent he or she reasonably believes to be appropriate; and
+(c) inform themselves about the subject matter of the judgment to the extent they reasonably believe to be appropriate; and

-(d) rationally believes that the judgment is in the best interests of the co-operative.
+(d) rationally believe that the judgment is in the best interests of the co-operative.

-(4) The officer’s belief that the judgment is in the best interests of the co-operative is a rational one unless the belief is one that no reasonable person in their position would hold.
+(4) The director’s or officer’s belief that the judgment is in the best interests of the co-operative is a rational one unless the belief is one that no reasonable person in their position would hold.

-210. Improper use of information or position

-(1) An officer or employee or former officer or employee of a co-operative or a member of a committee referred to in section 204(1) must not make improper use of information acquired by reason of his or her position as an officer or employee or member to gain, directly or indirectly, an advantage for himself or herself or for any other person or to cause detriment to the co-operative.
+[Section 207 inserted by No. 7 of 2016 s.
+63.]

+208. Good faith: civil obligations

+(1) A director or other officer of a co-operative must exercise their powers and discharge their duties —

+(a) in good faith in the best interests of the co-operative; and

+(b) for a proper purpose.

+Note for this subsection:

+This is a civil penalty provision (see section 482A).

+(2) A person who is involved in a contravention of subsection (1) contravenes this subsection.

+Note for this subsection:

+This is a civil penalty provision (see section 482A).

+[Section 208 inserted by No. 7 of 2016 s.
+63.]

+209. Use of position: civil obligations

+(1) A director, secretary, other officer or employee of a co-operative must not improperly use their position to —

+(a) gain an advantage for themselves or someone else; or

+(b) cause detriment to the co-operative.